jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 The factors outlined in @tab_20 underscore the necessity for a comprehensive understanding of the medium used in #gls("swith") applications.
 For hydrogen specifically, the properties elaborated in @chap_1_5 are essential for conducting in-depth investigations into its unique characteristics.
 When evaluating various filling agents for #gls("swith") applications from a safety perspective, a crucial question emerges: does the medium merely emit an unpleasant odor, or does it possess the potential for detonation under certain conditions?
-This stark contrast in safety implications underscores the critical nature of medium selection in #gls("swith") design and operation.
+This stark contrast in safety implications underscores the critical nature of medium selection in #gls("swith") design, operation and structural testing.
 To elucidate the potential complications arising from hydrogen use, it is imperative to establish some fundamental knowledge and definitions.
 Sigloch @Sigloch2022 provides the following key concepts:

 1. *Deflagration*: A combustion process where the flame front propagates at a speed less than that of sound.